urubu/ExData_Plotting1/README.md

 * If not, the script checks whether the zipped archive 'household_power_consumption.zip' is present in the subdirectory 'data'.
 * If yes, the archive is unzipped.
 If not, the archive is downloaded first and then unzipped.
-* Following this, the data file 'household_power_consumption.txt' is read and subsetted.
+* Following this, the data file 'household_power_consumption.txt' is read into a dataframe and subsetted.

 The plot script then saves its plot in PNG format in the current working directory.
-The dataframe will be used by subsequent runs of any of the other plot scripts.
+The resulting dataframe will be used by subsequent runs of any of the other plot scripts.